getyoti/yoti-ruby-sdk/README.md

 ### Sinatra

 1. Create your application in the [Yoti Dashboard](https://www.yoti.com/dashboard/applications)
-1. Set the application domain of you app to `localhost:4567`
+1. Set the application domain of your app to `localhost:4567`
 1. Set the scenario callback URL to `/profile`
 1. Rename the [.env.example](examples/sinatra/.env.example) file to `.env`
 1. Fill in the environment variables in this file with the ones specific to your application (mentioned in the [Configuration](#configuration) section)